timges/timges/README.md

 </div>

-## 🏆 Congrats, you made it!
+## 🏆 Congrats, you made it to the end!
 You earned yourself a bad joke

 <div align="center">